 Description Valid values Default value Takes effect all Specifies the outputs to which an application sends all log events.
-The log output types must be separated by a comma when more than one stdout-Log events are sent to the Standard output (stdout). stderr-Log events are sent to the Standard error output (stderr). network-Log events are sent to Message Server, which can reside anywhere on the network.
-Message Server stores the stdout After restart
+The log output types must be separated by a comma when more than one output is configured.
+For example: all = stdout, logfile stdout-Log events are sent to the Standard output (stdout). stderr-Log events are sent to the Standard error output (stderr). network-Log events are sent to Message Server, which can reside anywhere on the network.
+Message Server stores the log events in the Log Database.
+Setting the all log level option to the network output enables an application to send log events of the Standard, Interaction, and Trace levels to Message Server.
+Debug-level log events are neither sent to Message Server nor stored in the Log stdout After restart